A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Difficult partners can be a great distraction and destruction to us and others.
 They drain our energy, waste our time, create negative encounters and disturb our piece.
 However, if we transform the way we deal with these people or negative situations in general, then we will transform our life for the better.
 The new way can become very helpful for our personal growth and happiness.

 When interactions with your partner is escalating into angry dynamics, they often stop being productive.
-If your partner gets back to you with angry response, it might be an opportunity to step back, assess your goals in the situation and ask yourself, “Is my respond beneficial to my needs or goals?”
-Whether your partner slams doors, punches walls, withholds sex, threatens, uses profanity, verbally or physically abuse you or your family, these angry behaviors are an attempt to control and inhibit their partner.
+If your partner gets back to you with an angry response, it might be an opportunity to step back, assess your goals in the situation and ask yourself, “Is my response beneficial to my needs or goals?”
+Whether your partner slams doors, punches walls, withholds sex, threatens, uses profanity, or verbally or physically abuses you or your family, these angry behaviors are an attempt to control and inhibit their partner.
 The effort to control another person by using anger is not only extremely negative social behavior, this behavior will accomplish the exact opposite in the long run.
 It leads to divorce and breakups due to the deterioration of intimacy.

 Managing anger in a relationship is like a pressure valve on a water heater designed to release when the pressure inside is too built up.
 People have more than two choices in handling anger, some work to suppress their anger; others feel they need to release it.
 In fact, it is healthier to neutralize your anger with exercise, breathing techniques, anger management therapy, and couples counseling.